turazashvili/blog/blog/AI-Assistants-Are-Becoming-the-New-Search-Engines-But-Who-Measures-the-Attention.md

 ---

-## Enter VexRail: The Analytics Layer for AI Search
+## Enter Vexrail: The Analytics Layer for AI Search

-[VexRail](https://vexrail.com?utm_source=plok&utm_medium=blog&utm_campaign=ai_search_article) fills the analytics void in this new AI-native search landscape.
+[Vexrail](https://vexrail.com?utm_source=plok&utm_medium=blog&utm_campaign=ai_search_article) fills the analytics void in this new AI-native search landscape.

-By transforming raw prompts into structured, actionable intelligence, VexRail becomes the **Google Analytics + AdSense for LLMs**.
+By transforming raw prompts into structured, actionable intelligence, Vexrail becomes the **Google Analytics + AdSense for LLMs**.

-### What VexRail Enables
+### What Vexrail Enables

 * **Prompt Intelligence** — Understand what users ask and how intents cluster.
 * **PromptGraph™** — Map prompts to entities, themes, and keyword-like structures.
 * **IntentScore™** — Predict CTR, CVR, eCPM, and value per intent.
 * **Monetization Insights** — Identify high-value prompt moments for contextual ads or affiliate suggestions.

-With VexRail, AI conversations finally become **measurable, optimizable, and monetizable**.
+With Vexrail, AI conversations finally become **measurable, optimizable, and monetizable**.

 Publishers can regain lost revenue.
 Developers can understand user intent.
 Advertisers can target with precision — without cookies or personal data.